bwhitman/onsen/docs/index.md

 Wire **TEMP**'s red cable to J4.

 We now need to wire up the **RESISTOR** so that the temperature sensor can talk the right voltage to **MCU**.
+If you remember, the protoboard talks across columns H and J without wires.
+You're adding a resistor between the computer data line and the voltage from **TEMP**.

-Bend the resistor like a staple and put one metal wire in H1, and the other metal wire end in H4.
-We are adding the resistor between voltage and data of the sensor: if you remember, the protoboard connects across columns H and J.  Press the resistor all the way down.
+Bend the resistor like a staple shape with two wire legs.
+Put one metal leg in H1, and the other metal leg in H4.
+We are adding the resistor between voltage and data of the sensor:   Press the resistor all the way down.
 It should look like this:

 ![2](pics/2.jpg){:class="img-responsive" width="800px"}

 ### Step 3: Hook up jumper wires

-Now we need to connect the various PCBs to each other.
+Now we need to connect the various parts to each other.
 We are going to run wires between parts that need to talk to each other.

-Any color or length wire is fine, but save the 4 wires that are stuck together for the next step.
+We'll use the pile of single wires for this step.
+Any color or length wire is fine, but save the multi-colored group of wires that are stuck together for the next step.

-**CLOCK**'s GND pin needs to be connected to **MCU**'s GND.
-That's a wire from G11 to I28.
+Wire from G11 to I28. (**CLOCK**'s GND pin needs to be connected to **MCU**'s GND.)

-**CLOCK**'s 5V pin needs to be connected to **MCU**'s VCC.
-That's a wire from G12 to B27.
+Wire from G12 to B27. (**CLOCK**'s 5V pin needs to be connected to **MCU**'s VCC.)

-**CLOCK**'s SDA pin needs to be connected to **MCU**'s SDA, which is on its pin 2.
-That's a wire from G13 to J26.
+Wire from G13 to J26. (**CLOCK**'s SDA pin needs to be connected to **MCU**'s SDA, which is on its pin 2)

-**CLOCK**'s SCL pin needs to be connected to **MCU**'s SCL, which is on its pin 3.
-That's a wire from G14 to J25.
+Wire from G14 to J25. (**CLOCK**'s SCL pin needs to be connected to **MCU**'s SCL, which is on its pin 3.)

-**TEMP**'s data pin needs to be connected to **MCU**'s pin 4.
-That's a wire from G1 to J24.
+Wire from G1 to J24. (**TEMP**'s data pin needs to be connected to **MCU**'s pin 4.)

-**TEMP**'s voltage pin needs to be connected to 5V, so we'll tap into **CLOCK**'s voltage.
-That's G4 to F12.
+Wire from G4 to F12. (**TEMP**'s voltage pin needs to be connected to 5V, so we'll tap into **CLOCK**'s voltage.)

 Looks like this: